 Bonner General Community Hospice offers classes, support groups and individual counseling to help with the grieving process.

 This eight-week program provides a forum for education and discussion in a supportive and safe environment.
 Class participants, at various stages of the bereavement process, have all experienced the death of a loved one at least four months prior to the class.
 Goals of the class are to express feelings, understand the process and stresses of grief, to assist in developing coping skills and social support, and how to adapt to necessary role changes.
 Grief Acceptance Class is offered twice a year during the spring and fall.
 Space is limited and advance application is required.
 Classes are held in the conference room inside the hospice office in the hospital.
 Call (208) 265-1179 to reserve your spot.

 Meetings are held the first and third Thursday of each month at 6 p.m. in the classrooms in the hospital.
 This group, facilitated by trained bereavement counselors, is primarily comprised of those who’ve lost a spouse or parent.
 Anyone grieving is invited to attend.
 Call (208) 265-1179 for more information.

 Provides children with the tools to cope with the loss of a parent, grandparent, sibling, or close friend.
-Held every summer, this three-day camp is facilitated by trained hospice volunteers.
-Call (208) 265-1179 to reserve your spot.
+Held June 22nd through the 24th, this three-day camp is facilitated by trained hospice volunteers.
+Call (208) 265-1179 for an application and to reserve your spot.

 Bonner Community Hospice is your resource for books containing information about death, dying and bereavement.
 Please visit the library in our office, located in the hospital, Monday through Friday from 8:00 a.m. - 4:30 p.m.